kiboschool/course-intro-to-data-science/src/lessons/nlp/overview-of-nlp.md

 <br>

-> ➡️ Next, we'll look at `Text preprocessing`... 🎯.
+> ➡️ Next, we'll look at `NLP tools and libraries`... 🎯.